Chart Color Schemes

 Burnside Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Burnside Heights has a population where 49.9% were born overseas, with 61.9% speaking languages other than English at home.
-Christianity is the predominant religion, accounting for 48.8%.
-Buddhism, however, is more prevalent in Burnside Heights at 7.4%, compared to Greater Melbourne's 2.8%.
+Burnside Heights has a high level of cultural diversity, with 49.9% of its population born overseas and 61.9% speaking a language other than English at home.
+Christianity is the predominant religion in Burnside Heights, accounting for 48.8% of people, while Buddhism, at 7.4%, is overrepresented compared to Greater Melbourne's 2.8%.
+The top three ancestry groups are Other (25.1%), Indian (10.3%), and Australian (9.8%).

 Frequently Asked Questions - Diversity